 Balance & Fall Prevention

 Do you ever feel unsteady, or not quite as sure-footed as you used to be?
 Do you find yourself having to reach for walls or furniture to steady yourself?
 Do you experience pain in your hips, knees, or other joints that have changed the way that you walk?
-If so, you may be suffering from a balance or gait disorder.
+If so, you may be suffering from balance and fall prevention.

 Balance and gait can develop for a variety of reasons and can be physically and mentally disrupting.
-Underlying musculoskeletal and neurological disorders can cause or aggravate a balance or gait problem.
+Underlying musculoskeletal and neurological disorders can cause or aggravate balance and fall prevention.
 Luckily, physical therapy can significantly reduce your symptoms or correct your condition altogether.
 For more information on how you can steady your balance and gait troubles, contact Alta Vista Wellness Center to request a free consult today!

 Why did my balance or gait disorder occur?

 There can be many causes of balance and gait disorders, as they can develop from many different underlying conditions.
 For balance disorders, many are related to issues in the vestibular system, which is a delicate collection of fluid-filled chambers and sensory nerves, located in the inner ear, and thousands of nerve receptors in the joints throughout your body.
 The vestibular system is responsible for your sense of position, also known as “proprioception.”

 Some common vestibular conditions resulting in balance disorders include:

 - Injury or ailment.
 Even if your brain and nervous system are working in harmony with one another, a sudden injury, disease, or other ailment causing muscle weakness can interfere with your balance and make it difficult to keep yourself upright.

 - Neurological issues.
 This may include Parkinson’s disease, brain injury, or stroke.
 Anything that affects your neurological system can also impact your balance.